awang-16/MICB_475/README.md

 The file MICB475_R_code.Rmd should be run to reproduce all figures seen in the manuscript.
 It loads data produced by QIIME2 and PICRUSt2 processing, the bash scripts for which are also displayed here.

+### R code outline

+**Alpha diversity** (line 54): perform alpha-diversity analyses (Observed, Shannon, Chao1, ACE, Simpson, InvSimpson, and Fisher) on the data as categorised both by smoking and LDL status, and by smoking and fiber status.

+Beta diversity (line 173)

+DESeq2 analysis (line 251)

+PICRUSt2 analysis (line 348)

 ### Papers referenced

 [Gut microbiota is associated with obesity and cardiometabolic disease in a population in the midst of Westernization](https://www.nature.com/articles/s41598-018-29687-x) Scientific Reports, Sept 2018.